Susquehanna Life Magazine

 About The Publication:

 “Susquehanna Life is a quarterly, four-color, glossy feature-oriented publication with an active, upscale audience evenly divided between males and females ages 38+.
-Articles take a unique and positive look at a variety of aspects of life in Central Pennsylvania, and provide readers with information about places to go, things to do and history.
+Articles take a unique and positive look at a variety of aspects of life in Central Pennsylvania and provide readers with information about places to go, things to do and history.
 We strive to provide information that is unique and unusual.
 The most frequent compliment we receive from readers: ‘I’ve lived here all my life and I never knew that until I read it in Susquehanna Life magazine.’”
 Welcomes new writers.
 Quarterly.
 Buys all rights.
 No reprints.
-Pyas within two weeks of publication.
+Pays within 2 weeks of publication.
 Sample $4.95 + $2.75 postage.
-Pays $75-$150.
+Subscription $15.

 Current Needs:

 “Queries or full-length manuscripts accepted via mail or email (ericasusquehannalife@gmail.com).
 No telephone queries.
 Enclose a SASE.
-Final submissions: via email as an attachment in Word format, in Times Roman 12 point type, with no formatting codes.
-Full-length articles are approx. 850 words.
+Final submissions: via email as an attachment in Word format, in Times Roman 12 point type, (with no formatting codes).”
+Payment $75-$150 for full-length articles of approx. 850 words.

 Photos/Art: